|

 This inflation report has raised expectations that the Reserve Bank of Australia (RBA) may choose to keep interest rates unchanged at its policy meeting next week.
 However, economists have cautioned that further interest rate hikes could jeopardize Australia’s economic recovery.

-Additionally, the NBS Manufacturing PMI posted a reading of 49.4 for July, slightly above the expected 49.3 but below the prior 49.5.
+Additionally, China's NBS Manufacturing PMI posted a reading of 49.4 for July, slightly above the expected 49.3 but below the prior 49.5.
 Meanwhile, the Non-Manufacturing PMI came in at 50.2 as expected.
 Since changes in the Chinese economy can significantly impact the Australian market, these PMI readings are particularly relevant.

 The downside of the AUD/USD pair might be limited as the US Dollar (USD) faces challenges ahead of the Federal Reserve’s (Fed) upcoming interest rate decision scheduled for Wednesday.